-- Administration more difficult - → Some things might have to be duplicated - → Something will always not work everywhere - Requires more expertise in total - → Experts on several OS required - Result often: Everything "working" but nothing "perfect" - System interoperability more difficult to obtain - Overview on licenses/versions difficult - Detailed planning needed: Where can what be installed? - General commercial support extremely difficult to obtain - → Individual support: "Problem is in the other system" - Lower performance because of friction - → Conversions, standard protocols vs. private optimized ones, ...
+- Administration more difficult - → Some things might have to be duplicated - → Something will always not work everywhere - Requires more expertise in total - → Experts on several OS required - → Result often: Everything "working" but nothing "perfect" - System interoperability more difficult to obtain - Overview on licenses/versions difficult - Detailed planning needed: Where can be installed what? - General commercial support difficult to obtain - → Individual support: "Problem is in the other system" - Lower performance because of friction - → Conversions, standard protocols vs. private optimized ones, ...